Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 ::

-  blobxfer.py mystorageacct container0 myblobs --upload --rsapublickey mypublickey.pem
+  blobxfer mystorageacct container0 myblobs --upload --rsapublickey mypublickey.pem

 The above example commandline would encrypt and upload files contained in ``myblobs`` using an RSA public key named ``mypublickey.pem``.
 An RSA private